wangnan9394/coevolution_mitochondrial_nuclear/README.md

 paternla_leaksge_heteroplasmy:
 lemon_paternal_leakage.xlsx, the result of heteroplasmy mediated by paternal leakage in sour_orange and grapefruit populations;
 sour_orange(subgroup1 and subgroup2)_paternal_leakage.xlsx, the result of heteroplasmy mediated by paternal leakage in sour_orange and grapefruit populations.

+The other population genomic tools, workflows and scripts could be find in wangnan9394/apomixis_parallel_evolution and wangnan9394/conservation_genomics